frePPLe/frepple/doc/user-guide/modeling-wizard/concepts.rst

 Modeling concepts
 =================

-| Concepts as items, locations, customers, demands... don’t need a much of
-  an explanation.
+Before you start your journey to load your data in frePPLe, we need to explain you a few modeling basics.

-| Some other concepts need some introduction before you get your hands dirty.
+Concepts as items, locations, customers, demands... don’t need a much of an introduction.
+But, some other concepts need some introduction before you get your hands dirty.

 **Buffer**